ovh/docs/pages/web/hosting/sql_managing_database_on_webhosting/guide.en-ca.md

 ## Recurring errors

 ### Can't connect to local MySQL
-/mysql.sock' (2)) At OVH, MySQL (on shared hosting) does not work locally but on the network.
+/mysql.sock' (2)) At OVHcloud, MySQL (on shared hosting) does not work locally but on the network.
 You may have incorrectly put localhost in your script configuration.
 Instead you have to enter "name_of_your_db.mysql.db" as the server name in your website's configuration file.

 ### Too Many Connections